Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # MQ135 Sensor Board Calibration

-The datasheet suggests calibrating under strict conditions that would require an environmental chamber and with a specific load resistance.
+The datasheet suggests calibrating under strict conditions that would require an environmental chamber and with a specific load resistance (20K ohms).

-Since we don't have a chamber, and the board comes with a fixed load resistance the may not comply, we calibrate the unit outdoors under clear conditions and hope for the best.
+Since we don't have a chamber, and the board comes with a fixed load resistance (1.7K ohms) that may not comply, we calibrate the unit outdoors under clear conditions and hope for the best.

 Try to pick a day when outside temperature and humidity conditions match normal inside conditions.